itssasanka/subhelper_for_mac/README.md

   - automatically scan all subdirectories within the `citizen_kane_1941` directory, find the `english.srt` file, rename it to `citizen_kane_1941.srt` and put it alongside the `citizen_kane_1941.mp4` file.

   Again, the `creation of untitled folder` is just a way to trigger `subhelper` when you know there are existing subtitles within a folder.
 I hope it is still acceptable since it only needs a quick keyboard combination of `Cmd+shift+N`.
+Note that `subhelper` will automatically delete this `untitled folder` after running its operations, so please do not get confused over it!

 ### What Subhelper cannot do
 Suhelper cannot find or download `subtitle` files or any other content from the internet.
 It is just a tool for `organizing` subtitle files/content automatically.
 For subtitle content, it is up to you, the user, to find and download subtitle content from whatever sources that you may use (typically a website like https://opensubtitles.org for example).